 Please Support WWU’s International Business Students!

 Our five international business professors give our students a broad grounding in international business concepts.
 The wide perspectives (Ted Alden in public policy; Shih-Fen Chen in marketing; Skylar Powell in organization theory; Tom Roehl in economics and East Asia; Shantala Samant in strategy and emerging markets) give academic breadth to the students, a far cry from a time some of you may remember where you took a ‘Tom Roehl’ major.
-To get even more out of this conventional grounding, however, we are asking your support to help students gain experience outside of Western.
+To get even more out of this conventional grounding, however, we are asking for your continuing support to help students gain experience outside of Western.
 Study abroad, international internships, as well as domestic experiences outside the classroom give the students the opportunity to apply the principles from the classroom and get yet additional perspectives.
-As Professor Roehl put it in a message to the virtual graduation last year:
+As Professor Roehl put it in a message to the virtual graduation: 'Be comfortable being uncomfortable.'

 Here is a picture of Roehl making a virtual graduation video.
 To see the full video, go to our LinkedIn group page, WWU International Business Alumni.
 Not a member?
 Send Professor Roehl a request to join.